runtpacket/Struggle-Bus-Labs/README.md

 I'm hittin' switches on the block in a '65
 Come along and ride on a fantastic voyage

 # I started my Voron journey with a Formbot Voron 2.4R1 350mm Kit.
-Dragon Std hot End, Currently I am upgrading to West3D Beserker rails on x and y. using my old rails as backers, CPAP Fan with a 2.4 Tophat and going rear umbilical.
+Dragon Std hot End, Currently I am upgrading to West3D Berserker rails on x and y. using my old rails as backers, CPAP Fan with a 2.4 Top hat and going rear umbilical.

 [Voron 2.4r1 350mm](https://www.formbot3d.com/products/voron-24-pro-corexy-3d-printer-kit-with-hdmi-5-touch-screen?VariantsId=10486)

 [Voron R2 Updates](https://github.com/VoronDesign/Voron-2/releases)

 Frame Black.
 Primary printed parts color is black with KVP Galaxy Blue and Polymaker blue accents.
-I am using vinyal flat cap (blue and black) as rail fillers/cable covers.
+I am using vinyl flat cap (blue and black) as rail fillers/cable covers.

-X and Y upgraded to West 3d Bererker's.
+X and Y upgraded to West 3d Berserker’s.
 [X rail](https://west3d.com/products/berserker-mgn12h-1r-300-350-400-linear-rails-viking-skis-with-carriages?variant=43506758025428) and [y Rails](https://west3d.com/products/berserker-mgn9h-1r-150-300-350-400-linear-rails-viking-skis-with-carriages?variant=43506738856148)

-Z rails are formbot vivedino's.
+Z rails are Formbot vivedino's.
 The Berserker's were nice and clean when they arrived.
 I cleaned with ISO and lubed the rails with EP2.
 So far I have used 1/4 of the syringe.
-Lots left for maitenance.
+Lots left for maintenance.

 # Panel's